 The Company's treatments entered into Phase Three Clinical Trials in Bulgaria for 150 patients.
 The final results from the successful Phase Three Clinical Trials were received in the fourth quarter of 2016.
 These results showed significant improvement to all salvage patients receiving the treatment, with approximately 80% showing undetectable viral loads of the HIV/Aids virus in subsequent blood test as well as marked improvement to the Immune System with increased CD 4 and T Cell counts in over 67% of the patients receiving the treatment.
-Based on the successful compilation of the Clinical Trials IMMB BG has applied for the permit for manufacturing and sale of the Treatment in Bulgaria in the fourth quarter of 2016.
+Based on the successful compilation of the Clinical Trials IMMB BG has applied for the permit for manufacturing and sale of the Treatment (Phase IV) in Bulgaria in the fourth quarter of 2016.
+As part of the permit approval process the Company entered a seven-year contract for the manufacturing of the Immunotherapy Treatment with Pyramid Laboratories, Inc. located in California.
+Financing has been secured by IMMB-BG and construction of a manufacturing facility has begun in Bulgaria.